Noose placed on Wisconsin brewery shooter’s locker in 2015

 Messages the AP left on social media sites for Powell on Wednesday weren’t immediately returned.

-Associated Press writers Amy Forliti and Tim Sullivan in Minneapolis contributed to this report.
+Associated Press writers Amy Forliti and Tim Sullivan in Minneapolis and Scott Bauer in Madison contributed to this report.

 The name of a Molson Coors employee has been corrected to Lonnie Carl Jones, instead of Lonnie Carl James.